PHP setup

 You will need to install xdebug

 .
-Open a terminal in VSCode and run the following command:
+Open a terminal in VS Code and run the following command:

 Inspect the output of the command.
 The last line you should like this: